haiku/website/content/guides/building/compiling-x86.md

 applications as well as modern one using the recent programming language features available in newer gcc versions.</p>

+<p>Please ensure that you have obtained a copy of Haiku's source code as
+described in
+<a href="https://www.haiku-os.org/guides/building/get-source-git">Get the Haiku Source Code</a>
+if you have not already done so.</p>

 <h3>Building Haiku from Haiku</h3>

 <p>When building from Haiku, all the required tools are already installed in